bjhall/upd/README.md

 `pip install --editable .` or `python setup.py install`

-The only dependency is cyvcf2 and click.
+The only dependencies are cyvcf2, click and coloredlogs.
 If cyvcf2 does not install please try to install it manually with [bioconda](https://anaconda.org/bioconda/cyvcf2) and then run the command above.